Martha Bancroft Johnson

 • 365 Days/Plays by Suzan Lori-Parks: a 2017 Remix, provided the overall vision and staging concept and directed 16 of its 46 short plays, produced at Penumbra Theater, 2017.

-• Assistant directed Caught by Christopher Chen at the Guthrie Theater Dowling Studio in 2019 and Theater: A Sacred Passage at Dreamland Arts in 2015, both directed by Rick Shiomi.
+• Assistant directed Theater: A Sacred Passage at Dreamland Arts in 2015, directed by Rick Shiomi.

 At New Native Theater: